Talesh County: History

 The lands of the Talesh were much larger than the present day area.
 In olden times the geographical areas of the Talysh people was more than 10,000 km2.
 At present the Taleshan live in Gilan Province, and some cities in Ardabil Province (Iran) and southeastern Azarbaijan.

+The territory of Talesh County was a part of the Karganrud Khanate.
+After the Russo-Persian War, in order to weaken the influence of Mir Mostafa Khan, Fath 'Ali Shah divided the region among 5 local families, creating the Khamsa of Talesh.

+In 2024, Saheli-ye Jokandan Rural District was separated from the Central District in the formation of Jokandan District, including the new Nilrud Rural District.